 The culture course is taught in English by the resident director and serves as the foundation for your academic program, providing cultural and historical context.

 course offered for 3 creditsback to the top

 All students are also required to take at least one Spanish language course at the appropriate language level.
 Language courses are taught in Spanish at the beginning through advanced level.
 Choose from the following:

 Courses are offered for three to four credits.back to the top

 Central College Abroad courses are taught by local faculty at the Central College Abroad house.
 These courses will introduce you to Mexican expectations and styles of health care as well as improve your written and oral Spanish skills - especially those specific to health care.

 Courses are offered for three credits.back to the top

-Students are required to participate in an internship or service-learning placement in a local NGO, government run social service hospital, community health center, orphanage or mental health facility.
-These placements are for academic credit and will introduce you to health care settings in Mexico while practicing your Spanish skills.
+Students are required to participate in an internship or service-learning placement in a health related field.
+These placements are for one to three academic credits and will introduce you to health care settings in Mexico while practicing your Spanish skills.

 Please see our section on internships and service-learning to learn more about your options.back to the top